Servosila Brushless Motor Controllers

 The application runs on Windows 11/10/8 or Linux including the popular distributions of Debian and Linux.
 No drivers need to be installed on either of the platforms to run the tool.
 The tool connects to SERVOSILA controllers via CAN bus or USB interfaces.

-The Servoscope application comes with a built-in software simulator of electric drives.
+Servoscope comes with a built-in software simulator of electric motors.
 In a real time, the simulator numerically solves differential equations that define the dynamics of brushless motors, and provides a simulated CAN/CANopen interface via Linux SocketCAN API for user control software being tested to connect to.
 The interface of the software simulator exactly matches the interface of a real SC-series controller coupled with a real electric drive.

 The simulator allows debugging of user software via CAN/CANopen protocol prior to procuring a real hardware.
 Even if the hardware is available, it is still wise to first test your code against a simulator to avoid risking to burn a motor, break a gearbox, or cause an injury.